Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-06.md

 - Add a background image
 - Add an image the weather
-- Switch to set the unit
+- Switch to set the unit F˚ or C˚

 ## After Class